 3. Scheduling functions

 It’s ideal to have a plugin that can back up not just your website, but all related files and databases, including those not on WordPress.
-Some plugins, like UpdraftPlus, can even import and restore backups that have been made by other backup plugins.
+Some plugins can even import and restore backups that have been made by other backup plugins.

 5. Ease of restoration